-This degree course in Mechanical Engineering is relevant to a range of industries, since it covers the key mechanical engineering principles and subject areas for the plant engineer.
+This degree programme in Mechanical Engineering is relevant to a range of industries, since it covers the key mechanical engineering principles and subject areas for the plant engineer.
 The course is therefore wide-ranging and it will develop the candidates' ability to apply these principles to solve engineering problems in a variety of work environments and business concerns.
-Additional managerial modules further enhance this programme so that graduates may add real value to the organisation that employs them.
+The course contains study units in various areas such as Fluid Mechanics, Plant Technology, Control Principles, Control Engineering, Electrical Technology, HVAC, Vibration Analysis and Heat Engines.
+Additional managerial modules and modules in environmental engineering further enhance this programme so that graduates may add real value to the organisation that employs them.